GOAL 1:

 ---|---|

-1 | Mental health support staff to student ratios. |
+1 | Mental health support staff to student ratios |

-Number | Indicator | 2 | Percentage and ratios of mental health support staff by race, gender, and languages spoken. |
+Number | Indicator | 3 | Mental health support staff by race, gender, and language spoken |

 Number | Indicator |